COPM313-002-Team-1-GreenTrade/COMP313-002-Team1-GeenTrade-Mobile/README.md

             npm start

-## Navigations
-The navigation part is completed for now, including the drawer navigaion and bottom navigation.

 ## Instructions and Rules
 You can add or work on your screens in the folder called navigations.
 Making your own screen please follow the rules below.